This course can be tailored to your needs for private, onsite delivery at your location.

 The foundations of Agile run afoul of traditional human resources tools like individual performance reviews, compensation tied to individual performance and education/learning dictated by the organization.
 Human Resources must become Agile to achieve the desired culture.
 In this section we work together to rethinking the role and tools of human resources, so they support the new culture.
 Discussion includes:

 - A Relook at the HR Toolkit Including:

 Part 6: Developing an Agile Workforce Using Data-Driven Methods

 Despite all of the advances in technology we enjoy, most organizations mostly rely on subjective evaluations to identify and develop talent.
 For many organizations not much has changed in over 100 years.
-In this section we introduce the participants to a comprehensive approach to using data-driven methods to identify, recruit, and develop high performing individuals and teams.
+In this section we introduce you to a comprehensive approach to using data-driven methods to identify, recruit, and develop high performing individuals and teams.
 Data analysis has the potential to enhance collaboration, conflict management, career selection, and tap into intrinsic motivations.
-Participants are required to complete an online personality assessment prior to the class.
+You will be required to complete an online personality assessment prior to the class.
 As well as complete some exercises.
-The discussion and exercises will use the data from the assessments to help participants uncover valuable insights about themselves and the other participants in the course.
+The discussion and exercises will use the data from the assessments to help participants uncover valuable insights about yourself and the other participants in the course.
 Discussion includes:

-Exercise: Based on the personality assessment each participant completed before the class we review strategies to improve communication, uncover how our individual motivations impact relationships, participate in a job benchmarking brainstorming session to gain greater understanding of how data-analysis can improve hiring and examine how employees will now direct and experience a different sort of career path since organizations will flatter purpose driven organizations.
+Exercise: Based on the personality assessment that you will complete before the class we review strategies to improve communication, uncover how our individual motivations impact relationships, participate in a job benchmarking brainstorming session to gain greater understanding of how data-analysis can improve hiring and examine how employees will now direct and experience a different sort of career path since organizations will flatter purpose-driven organizations.

 - Who should attend